 Walking up the hill on return was an arduous task and made us realize the importance of gyms in our lives.
 Once we reached the car, the car too realized the importance of horsepower in its in engine.
 The meager 1000cc Santro Engine could not pull up at couple of places in the mud roads where a little push had made it go down while going.
 The tyres burned rubber while revving at one place and were almost looking like F1 car tyres.
 Thankfully a group of 6 boys was passing by who helped in pushing the car up.
 We passed via Madikeri and headed to our last destination of the day, Chelavara falls.

 It had the least meat for photography, but was good for us to take a dip at end of a tiring day.
 End?
 Wait, I still had to drive another 250kms to reach home at Bangalore, and it was already 5pm.
-One friend could not drive, and the third one was girl, I would have rather walked to Bangalore in 2 months than sit in a girl driven car 😉 So I was the only one left to drive.
+Both friends could not drive, so I was the only one left to drive.
 It was to be a smooth 5 hour drive on decent roads.
 By 7.30 pm we entered Nagarhole forest checkpoint and were to drive inside the forest area for about 30kms before exiting the forest.
 After about 10kms into the forest, a thud sound came and the car stopped, it was from our tyre, it had burst!
 They say when troubles come, they come in groups, I realized we did not had a tyre spanner so we could not have changed tyres ourselves.
 There were sound of tuskers from not so far away and we were in middle of a Jungle that boasts itself of housing Tigers, Leopards and Tuskers.
 Were we on the menu of any of those that night, we were wondering.
 Frequency of vehicles passing was one every 10 mins.
 After about 3-4 attempts, one gentleman with Scorpio stopped for us.
 His driver helped out with the spanner and his driver changed the wheel for us.
 We were rescued.
 Yes, we were rescued and alive!
 After that it was a routine drive but had to struggle with sleep while driving.
 At about 1am in the night our sojourn ended.